gbarcenasjr/rails-site-AcmeTravel/README.md

 # Acme Travel - Rails site

-In this assignment you're going to take your work from the previous assignments and update a rails site.
-I've created most of the core site for you.
+In this assignment, you're going to take your work from the previous assignments and update a rails site.

 ## To get going